Moobaraq/javascript-project/readme.md

 ---

 These contain cool javascript project built by ##### ME and are listed below
->Day 1.
-Color changer
+1. Color changer
->Day 2.
-Counter project
+2. Counter project